-The proposed site is not located within a Critical Biodiversity Area ("CBA").
-However, the site is located within a terrestrial Ecological Support Areas ("ESAs").
-The ESA is degraded due to past development activities on the property.
-The proposed site has no natural vegetation.
-However, according to the SANBI BGIS website (National Vegetation Map 2012 beta2), the site is in an area that would historically have had Breede Alluvium Renosterveld (Vulnerable).
+The proposed site is not located within a Critical Biodiversity Area (CBA) of Ecological Support Area ("ESA").
+The site is totally transformed due to past development activities.
+There is no natural vegetation on site.
 No cultural or historical aspects were identified on the site.
 Any potential negative impacts during the construction phase are expected to be adequately mitigated through the implementation of the Environmental Management Programme ("EMPr") and the appointment of an Environmental Control Officer ("ECO") during the construction phase.